ransome1/sleek/README.md

   - Czech
 * sleek can be minimized to tray
 * Existing todos can be used as templates for new ones
+* Todo list can be copied to clipboard

 ### Used libraries
 - Electron: https://github.com/electron/electron